SFBioinformaticsGroup/paper2table/README.rst

 .. code-block:: bash

-    # this instead of just outputting the data here, it will create a new directory
+    # this command will create a new directory with the resultset, adding a metadata file
     # suitable for use with tablemerge command
     $ python -m paper2table -t -o tests/data/tables tests/data/demo_table.pdf